 Discover Ashland’s wintertime adventures!
-Ashland’s winter season presents average snow levels that can fall as low as 3,000’ with an average total snowfall 250”.
-Snow rarely falls on the valley floor.
+Ashland’s winter season is a magical wonderland with an average annual snowfall of 250" on Mt.
+Ashland, elevation 7500'.
+Snow rarely falls on the valley floor which makes for some great year-round mountain biking in the foothill trails and adventures down in town!
 With Ashland’s proximity to the mountains, there are many ways to enjoy the snow.
-For families check out the Ashland Centennial Ice Rink.
+Families can also enjoy ice skating in Lithia Park November through February at the Ashland Centennial Ice Rink.

 From snowshoeing to Nordic skiing, alpine skiing to snowboarding, sledding, telemarking and backcountry adventures, there are clubs and outfitters ready to serve your needs.
 In many sno-play areas, a sno-park permit is required by state law from November through April.
-For sno-park information you can contact the Ashland DMV for permits.
+For sno-park information you can contact the Ashland DMV for permits, or purchase one at Bi-Mart in town.
 Mt.
 Ashland also sells sno-park permits.
 Day passes and season long passes are available.

 One of Southern Oregon’s assets is Mt.
-Ashland Ski Area that sits at 7500’ welcoming skiers and riders with an average annual snowfall of 265 inches.
-In the winter, the ski area offers 240 skiable acres, 1200 vertical feet, 5 chairlifts, 44 trails, snow sports school, race programs, snow board parks and chute skiing in the “Bowl”.
+Ashland Ski Area , celebrating its 60th anniversary during the 2023-2024 season!
+Mt.
+A sits at 7500’ welcoming skiers and riders with an average annual snowfall of 265 inches.
+In the winter, the ski area offers 240 skiable acres, 1200 vertical feet, 5 chairlifts with a new chair in the works for next year, 44 trails, snow sports school, race programs, snow board parks and chute skiing in the “Bowl”.
 In the summertime, it is a majestic wedding venue, a starting point for downhill, mountain biking on Bull Gap trail and provides access to the Pacific Crest Trail, with views of both the Rogue Valley and Shasta Valley in California, sitting 18 miles from downtown at the top of the Ashland Watershed

 In addition to what Mt.
 Ashland Ski Area offers, there are miles of trails throughout Ashland’s outdoors that provide great terrain for back country enthusiasts, cross country skiers, snowshoers and snow hikers located both from Mt.
 Ashland summit and to the north, see below.